mparke/blog/_posts/2016-04-12-Announcing-APIv2.md

 Previously, you made 4 API calls to create a living, breathing Linode.
 It was pretty bad, so we streamlined it.
-Many of the low-level decisions (like disk layout and boot configs) are now given sane defaults.
+Many of the low-level decisions (like disk layout and boot configs) are given sane defaults.
 Now:

 <div id="curl-example">
 {% highlight bash %}